The question is not whether you will encounter a sanctioned entity. It is whether you will catch it in time.

 Simultaneous multi-regime screening

-ScreenVeritAI queries 10+ sanctions regimes in parallel, applying fuzzy matching, transliteration, and alias resolution to each.
+ScreenVeritAI queries every major sanctions jurisdiction in parallel, applying fuzzy matching, transliteration, and alias resolution to each.

 Review explainable matches